-PSYC 105 is taught in the first semester and PSYC 106 is taught in the second semester.
-Both PSYC 105 and PSYC 106 include weekly two-hour laboratory classes.
+Both courses include weekly two-hour laboratory classes.
 These labs offer the opportunity for students to experience first-hand some of the phenomena discussed in lectures and the text, and also incorporate an introduction to the research methods and statistics employed in Psychology.
 Taken together, the two courses provide a broad general introduction to Psychology.
-As the Department regards them as essential joint prerequisites for 200-level Psychology courses, first-year students are strongly advised to enrol in both courses.

 200-level and beyond

 300-level courses include: abnormal psychology; biological psychology; cognitive psychology; family psychology; health psychology and behavioural change; industrial and organisational psychology; learning and behavioural analysis; judgement and decision making; environmental psychology; plus an advanced course in research methods.